CSchoel/exercise-heap/exercises/2021/Grundlagen der Informatik (BI Master)/04_02_prime_comp_en-US/prime_comprehension.md

 ---
 # Prim numbers Comprehension

-This task is about writing a Listcomprehension.
+This task is about writing a list comprehension.
 This is supposed to generate all prime numbers up to 20.
 The list must be stored in a variable named: result.
 (Then the test has made it easier)
 Note: The file should be named as follows: prime_comprehension.py